School of Arts and Sciences

 - The Jackson Lunch Hour Series

-The Harry F. and Mary Ruth Jackson Lunch Hour Series is a program that brings musical and literary enrichment each week to the Utica College community.
+The Harry F. and Mary Ruth Jackson Lunch Hour Series is a program that brings musical and literary enrichment each week to the Utica University community.

 - The James Sherman Society